 A couple of nights stay and puppy time for free?
-YES please!
-That my friends is what house sitting gets you!
+YES, please!
+That my friends are what house sitting gets you!

 When we moved to Australia we were offered the opportunity to house sit and we grabbed it with both hands.
 Since then we have house sat and pet sat in different locations around Australia and in Europe and we love it.

-In fact its a win- win situation the owner get someone to look after their pets and house free while you get free accomodation and of course time to spend time with a pet!
+In fact, its a win-win situation the owner get someone to look after their pets and house free while you get free accommodation and of course time to spend time with a pet!

 We always wanted to have a dog, but it simply wouldn’t be fair with our lifestyle.
 So looking after other’s pets is absolutely great.
 Noah gets to experience life and responsibilities of looking after pets and just loves it.
 It’s great!